About the National Lottery Heritage Fund

 Penny’s main advice is that your activity plan needs to tell a good story.
 “The main thing is to tell a good story – you don’t need to stick to the exact order, headings and content of the HLF guidance docs.
 The main thing is that your proposal flows well, is really easy to read, and your key points are in there.”

-The Heritage Lottery Fund provides a number of guidance documents explaining exactly what they want to see, to enable you to tailor your application and activity plan to their standards, thus giving you a fighting chance at winning funding.
+The National Lottery Heritage Fund provides a number of guidance documents explaining exactly what they want to see, to enable you to tailor your application and activity plan to their standards, thus giving you a fighting chance at winning funding.

 Penny adds that being certain about project outcomes is important and doing small pilot trials before submitting your application can be a good idea.
 “If you’re unsure about whether something in your project will work – do small trials (with a class/teachers in three contrasting schools for example) and add the results as an appendix”.